Monogamy of entanglement of maximal dimension: Concurrence monotones and G-concurrence

 \section{Concurrence monotones and G-concurrence}

-Concurrence monotones \cite{gour2} were presented in an attempt to characterize entanglement properties of a given pure qudit entangled state.
-These monotones can be obtained as a function of Schmidt coefficients of the given state.
-In this way, one can perceive all non-local aspects of a pure state by knowing all of its monotones.
-For a given pure state $\ket{\psi}$ in $\mathbb{C}^d\otimes \mathbb{C}^d$ with the Schmidt coefficients $\lambda_0$, $\dots$, $\lambda_{d-1}$ respectively, we can define its $d$ concurrence monotones upto normalization as follows:
+Concurrence monotones \cite{gour2} are presented to characterise entanglement of a pure bipartite qudit state.
+These monotones are obtained by constructing symmetric functions of Schmidt coefficients of the given state.
+Each of these monotones plays significant role to study $d$-level non-local aspects of a pure state.
+For a pure state $\ket{\psi}$ in $\mathcal{C}^d\otimes \mathcal{C}^d$ with the Schmidt coefficients $\lambda_0$, $\dots$, $\lambda_{d-1}$ respectively, one can define its $d$ concurrence monotones \cite{gour2} in the following way:

-The first monotone is trivial and sums up to $one$ due to the normalization constraint.
-Amongst the others, the last monotone, known as G-concurrence, is of particular interest for us.
-Henceforth, we shall denote it as $G(\ket{\psi})$ for convenience.
-For a $2\otimes 2$ pure state, it agrees with the concurrence presented in \cite{con1}.
-G-concurrence of a pure state can be easily obtained by evaluating the determinant of one of its reduced density matrix.

-Thus, G-concurrence is easily computable and can be extended for mixed states by convex roof extension.
-Consider, a $d \otimes d$-dimensional bipartite mixed state $\rho$.
-Now G-concurrence of $\rho$ is the minimized average G-concurrence of any ensemble of pure states $\ket{\psi_i}$:
+The first monotone is trivial, and sums up to $one$ due to the normalization constraint. $C_2$ can be readily readily recognised as concurrence \cite{con1,con2} in usual sense.
+Amongst the others, the last monotone, known as G-concurrence, is of particular interest in our context.
+Henceforth, we shall denote it as $G(\ket{\psi})$ for our own convenience.
+For a $2\otimes 2$ pure state $\ket{\psi}$, it agrees with the concurrence presented in \cite{con1}.
+The quantity G-concurrence can be computed by evaluating the determinant of one of the reduced density matrices of a given pure state.
+G-concurrence can also be obtained for mixed states by convex roof extension.
+Given a mixed state $\rho\in \mathcal{C}^d\otimes C^d$, G-concurrence of $\rho$ is the minimized average G-concurrence of an ensemble of pure states $\ket{\psi_i}$: